Checking Code Coverage

 - Measure the execution time of applications and tests.

 The experimental Coco plugin integrates Coco CoverageBrowser into Qt Creator.
-It enables you to analyze the test coverage by loading an instrumentation database (a .csmes file) that was generated by Coco CoverageScanner.
-It is currently supported only on Windows, with Squish Coco version 6.0, or later.
+It enables you to analyze the test coverage by loading an instrumentation database (a .csmes file), which was generated by Coco CoverageScanner.
+It is currently supported only on Windows, with Coco version 6.0, or later.

-To use the plugin, you must download and install Squish Coco.
+To use the plugin, you must download and install Coco.

 To enable the Coco plugin: